Alchez/stonecrop/utilities/README.md

 # Utilities

-`@agritheory/utilities` contains helper functions and utilities for working with other `@agritheory` libraries.
+`@alchez/utilities` contains helper functions and utilities for working with other `@alchez` libraries.